 Things That Attract Ants

-Ants will invade homes seeking food, water, and shelter.
+Ants will invade homes in South Bend seeking food, water, and shelter.
 If a source is discovered within your home, they create a pheromone trail that alerts other colony members.
 Odorous house ants prefer to consume meat, sugary foods, and dairy products.

 Common Indoor Locations Where Odorous House Ants Are Found